Funeral Directors Caught in Shocking Cremation Scam

-Two funeral directors have been slammed by the courts after conning families into believing their loved ones were cremated — when they were not.
-This chilling scam is one of the first criminal cases of its kind in the UK.
+Two funeral directors duped grieving families, claiming loved ones were cremated when they were left to rot.
+This chilling scam is one of the UK’s first criminal cases of its kind.

-Hampshire & Isle of Wight Police launched a probe after bailiffs forced entry into Elkin & Bell Funeral Directors’ rundown Gosport premises in December 2023.
-What they found was worse than anyone imagined.
+Hampshire & Isle of Wight Police launched a major probe after bailiffs forced entry into Elkin & Bell Funeral Directors’ decaying Gosport premises in December 2023.
+What they found was beyond belief:

-• Two elderly bodies left to decompose in filthy conditions
+• Two elderly bodies decomposing in filthy, unrefrigerated rooms

 • Causing a public nuisance (June 2022–Dec 2023)